 Next, turn the crank and watch your cucumber transform into delicious vegetable noodles!
 It’s actually pretty fun once you get started.

-My favourite spiralizer to use is the Paderno Spiralizer.
+My favorite spiralizer to use is the Paderno Spiralizer.
 I’ve had this thing for years now and it hasn’t failed me yet.
 In fact, it’s produced some pretty tasty veggie creations!

 How to Make Mediterranean Cucumber Salad